-If that song’s good – if it fills the floor – then it becomes that DJ’s song: it’s his cover up.
-And everyone knows it’s a cover up because they can’t see the label, and everyone’s looking on the decks the whole time.
-And then if someone finds one of those other two records, then the DJ is exposed and the song is known by it’s original title from then on.
+If that song’s good—if it fills the floor—then it becomes that DJ’s song: it’s his cover up.
+And everyone knows it’s a cover up because they can’t see the label, and everyone’s looking at the decks the whole time.
+And then if someone finds one of those other two records, then the DJ is exposed, and the song is known by it’s original title from then on.

 Are you hoping the film will revive an interest in Northern Soul?
 This sense of what’s important about music: the lyrics and the passion behind it.

 I don’t want to get all moral on it because people just do what they do and like what they like.
 It’s not up to me to dictate.
 But if you think about it, what’s not to like about Northern Soul?
 I was listening to the radio the other day and there’s this guy singing, "I think I want to marry you."
 And I just thought, Why the fucking hell do you think that?
 Why even write about it if you only think that?